brendanashworth/generate-password/README.md

 #### `generate(options)`

 Generate one password with the given options.
+If the options parameter is not provided, defaults are used (see Available options below).
 Returns a string.

 ```javascript
 var generator = require('generate-password');